nananmorgan/personality-drug-use-prediction/README.md

 - **Leakage Prevention**: All individual drug usage columns and other target labels are dropped before training to ensure predictions are based solely on personality and demographics

 ## Dataset
 UCI Drug Consumption dataset (ID: 373), fetched via the `ucimlrepo` library.
 Contains 1,885 records with 12 demographic and personality features and usage levels for 18 substances.
-No separate data file is needed — the notebook fetches the data directly from UCI.
+No separate data file is needed, the notebook fetches the data directly from UCI.

 ## Tools
 Python, scikit-learn, imblearn (SMOTE), pandas, numpy, matplotlib, seaborn, ucimlrepo